yupavlen-ms/openvmm/Guide/src/dev_guide/dev_tools/hypestv.md

   terminal window
 * Enable paravisor log output to standard output or another terminal window
 * Inspect paravisor state
+* Modify the paravisor (update the paravisor command line, reload the paravisor)

 In the future, it might be able to: